floscr/FS-Blog/content/post/remove-node-modules.md

 +++

-The node_modules directories can grow quite large, if you need to free up some of that disk space with a simple bash command:
+The node_modules directories can grow quite large, if you need to free up some disk space with a simple bash command:

 ```shell
 find . -type d -name 'node_modules' -prune -print0 | xargs -0 rm -rf